 (1) Basic approach to information disclosure

-We will provide our various stakeholders, including customers and shareholders, with fair and accurate information on corporate financial affairs, our Basic Business Philosophy, business policies and activities, as well as corporate social responsibility activities, in a timely, understandable and appropriate manner.
+We will provide our various stakeholders, including customers and shareholders, with fair and accurate information on corporate financial affairs, our Basic Business Philosophy, business policies and activities, as well as environmental, social, and governance activities, in a timely, understandable and appropriate manner.
 At the same time, we will listen to our customers' requests and comments and reflect them in our business policies and activities.
 We will seek to be an enterprise with high transparency.

 (2) Compliance with applicable laws and regulations